Developer Guide

 UniCa$h Main Window

-• The Main Window in UniCa$h is resizeable, but has a minimum size enforced of 850 x 620
+- The Main Window in UniCa$h is resizeable, but has a minimum size enforced of

 UniCa$h Help Window

-• The Help Window can be opened with the F1 keyboard shortcut, which is also default to the original AB-3.
+- The Help Window can be opened with the

-• Clicking on the Copy URL button will copy the URL to the clipboard.
+Copy URLbutton will copy the URL to the clipboard.

 Command Box

-• Given that our application is targeted for users who prefer CLI-type text input interaction, the Command Box is configured such that it can remember up to 10 latest user inputs.
+Command Boxand pressesENTERafter typing to “communicate” with UniCa$h. - Given that our application is targeted for users who prefer CLI-type text input interaction, the

-• At any point in time, the user can press the ESC to empty the current text field in the Command Box
+- At any point in time, the user can press the

 Transactions List

-• Each transaction stored in UniCa$h is displayed in the Transactions List.
+- Each transaction stored in UniCa$h is displayed in the

-• The entire Transactions List will be displayed by default upon start-up.
+Transactions Listwill be displayed by default upon start-up. - Certain commands like

 Transaction Card

-• Transactions are not inherently indexed, the index values refer to the position of the Transaction on the Transactions List
+- Transactions are not inherently indexed, the index values refer to the position of the

 Results Display

-• The Results Display is the primary means by which UniCa$h “responds” back to the user via text output.
+Results Displayis the primary means by which UniCa$h “responds” back to the user via text output. - The

-• The Results Display can be scrolled if the text output displayed is too long.
+Results Displaycan be scrolled if the text output displayed is too long.

 Data Source Indicator

-• The Data Source Indicator shows the location of the current UniCa$h storage file.
+Data Source Indicatorshows the location of the current UniCa$h storage file.

 Rolling Balance Indicator